-Faster is not festive: distracted driving surges during the holiday season
+Distracted driving surges during the holiday season

-It’s that time of the year, during the busy holiday season, millions of people will be traveling via plane, train and automobile and there is one thing we know for sure – distraction will be at an all-time high.
+During the busy holiday season, millions of people will be traveling via plane, train and automobile and there is one thing we know for sure – distraction will be at an all-time high.

 From checking the latest Instagram post from a college friend or sending a text to your partner to let them know that you’re going to be 15 minutes late… the data overwhelmingly shows there will be more people staring at their phones this holiday season.
 Which obviously means that distracted driving will be at an all-time high from now until the first of the year

 Drivers are almost 8% more distracted during the holiday season.